maxplanck-ie/TheWhoTheWhatTheHuh/README.md

         * This directory may be read only!
       3. `--interop-dir seqFacDir/runID/InterOp`: This prevents `bcl2fastq` from attempting to write to the running directory, which could be dangerous.
 See `[Paths]`->`seqFacDir` for where this is.
         * The sequencing facility has requested this directory.
 Note that the path will be created if it doesn't already exist.
+      4. The file named `bcl.done` in the output directory is touched.
+If the pipeline experiences an error and restarts then it will then skip the already completed demultiplexing step.
   6. A number of "post make" steps are run.
 This terminology is a hold-over from the previous bcl2fastq pipeline, which used `make` to generate the fastq files.
     1. If a flow cell was run on the HiSeq 3000, optical duplicates are removed and placed in a separate file with clumpify.sh from bbmap.
       * This has multiple workers, each of which is multithreaded.
 This is due to the program not nicely respecting thread settings and occasionally requesting gobs of memory.
       * See `[Options]`->`deduplicateInstances` for the number of simultaneous instances.
       * See `[bbmap]` for other related options
+      * This step creates a ".duplicate.txt" file for each sample.
+If the pipeline later experiences an error and sees such a file then this step will be skipped for the given sample (the step is resource intensive).
     2. FastQC is run on each output fastq file.
       * This is run in a multithreaded manner, see `[Options]`->`postMakeThreads` for the number of workers.
       * See options under `[FastQC]` for executable paths and options.